vpeshin/devnotes/front-end/javascript.md

       // the inner function is making use of the variable "a"
       // which was defined in an outer function called "outer"
       // and by the time this is called, that outer function has returned
-      // this function called "inner" is a closure! return a + b
+      // this function called "inner", which is a closure! return a + b
   }
 }